dwatson62/CV/README.md

 *Food & Beverage Assistant*

-- Country hotel, required to work independently and within a team for bars, weddings and conferences
+- Required to work within a team and being adaptable to different scenarios, such as bars, weddings and conferences
+- Business requirements at times meant shifts of up to 15 hours, where keeping concentration and energy levels high was important

 **Overseas work and travel in Australia and New Zealand** (01/10 to 11/11)